ayufan-rock64/linux-build/u-boot-postprocess/README.md

 make ARCH=arm CROSS_COMPILE=aarch64-linux-gnu- PLAT=sun50iw1p1
 ```

-This creates `build/sun50iw1p1/release/bl31.bin` and will be picked up
+This creates `build/sun50iw1p1/release/bl31.bin` which will be picked up
-from there later when combining U-Boot.
+from there later when merging U-Boot.

 ## Sunxi pack tools